droe/acefile/apidoc/index.rst

 Each header contains a 16 bit checksum over the header bytes.
 Each archive member has a 32 bit checksum over the decompressed bytes.
-ACE uses a bitwise inverted CRC-32 with polynomial ``0x04C11DB7`` as the 32 bit checksum, and a truncated version of that for the 16 bit checksum.
+ACE uses a bitwise inverted version of standard CRC-32 with polynomial ``0x04C11DB7`` as the 32 bit checksum, and a truncated version of that for the 16 bit checksum.

 Compression Methods
 ~~~~~~~~~~~~~~~~~~~